 Kimberly Sibille, MA, PhD, University of Florida, Gainesville, FL

-The IPPA’s Health and Well-Being Division’s periodical, The Chronicle of Advances in Positive Health and Well-Being, is dedicated to sharing with its members the latest research related to the current body of knowledge on health maintenance, total well-being, and illness prevention.
+IPPA’s Health and Well-Being Division’s twice-yearly newsletter, The Chronicle of Advances in Positive Health and Well-Being, is dedicated to sharing with its members insights into the latest research related to the current body of knowledge on health maintenance, total well-being, and illness prevention.

-The publication welcomes submissions from IPPA members and external parties on a rolling basis.
-Articles can be in the form of extended abstracts of current studies in press or recently published, reviews of studies by members of related work, critical book reviews, suggestions for novel media methodologies for data collection, and for best practices applications in health care settings as those areas listed below.
-Submissions will be reviewed by associate editors for timeliness and appropriateness, with final selections for publication vetted by the co-Editors.
+Our publication welcomes submissions on a rolling basis from all IPPA members, regardless of division membership, and any related external parties.
+Articles can be in the form of descriptive abstracts of current studies in press or recently published; reviews of studies of related positive psychology work; critical book reviews; suggestions for novel media methodologies for data collection; and for best practices in applications in such health care settings as those areas listed below.
+Submissions are welcomed by our Editorial Board for their timeliness and appropriateness for our newsletter.

-Publication: This chronicle is to be published twice yearly.
+Publication: This newsletter is to be published twice yearly.

 Given the wide range of our international audience, preference will be given to those submissions written simply and clearly in North American English, using typical manuscript formatting for American Psychological Association journals.